NoLtour/Uni-notes/Thermofluids/33 U/features of the boundary layer.md

 ![[Pasted image 20220317124943.png]]

 #### Viscous sublayer
-This is a thin layer of [[laminar flow regime|laminar flow]] directly adjasent to the surface
+This is a thin layer of [[laminar flow regime|laminar flow]] directly adjasent to the surface it's thickness varies according to multiple factors but exists in the turbulent sections of [[boundary layer|boundary layers]]